Student Health Services Frequently Asked Questions?

 We will bill your health insurance carrier.
 You will pay a co-pay, based on your insurance benefits, at the time of your appointment.
 There is also a self-pay option available with deposit at the time of service.

 There is free patient parking available at the clinic.
 You will park in the gated patient parking area and receive a validation ticket upon check-out.
 This is next to Decaled Lot 77.
 There is also a PRT station located nearby.

-How will I know my insurance is accepted at Student Health Services?
+How will I know my insurance is accepted at Student Health?

 Yes, Mountaineer Pharmacy, a full-service pharmacy, is adjacent to the clinic.
-The hours of operation are 8 am – 8 pm Monday – Saturday, 10 am – 6 pm Sunday.
+The hours of operation are 8 am to 8 pm Monday through Saturday, and 10 am to 6 pm Sunday.

 Do you ask my opinion about my experience?